 User Adoption: The Costs of Resistance

-In addition to its integrated nature, VMI installs a single, non-invasive app with access to all the computing power of an entire server rack.
-Companies do not gain visibility into and control of employees’ devices with VMI because the implementation is virtual and no corporate data ever resides on mobile devices.
+In addition to its integrated nature, VMS installs a single, non-invasive app with access to all the computing power of an entire server rack.
+Companies do not gain visibility into and control of employees’ devices with VMS because the implementation is virtual and no corporate data ever resides on mobile devices.
 Better computing power and less invasive implementation also raise adoption and improve employee morale.

 MDM program resistance carries high costs.
 At best, resistance means slower roll-out, lower productivity, and unbalanced work capacity.
 At worst, it means costly data breaches when users circumvent security measures.
 Checking email and downloading attachments on a personal device quickly normalizes and negates MDM security benefits.
 Employees also resist or reject MDM because of privacy concerns.
 With an MDM solution, a compromised personal device would likely be remote-wiped, putting their personal data at risk.
 For any reason, resistance means diminished utilization of the MDM solution, essentially wasting invested time and capital.

 The No-Solution Approach